-ed an emotional response of revenge.
+After anger and fear, terrorism tends to breed an emotional response of revenge.
 This is a natural retort wanting to hit back, get even, and take out vengeance on the evil doers.
 Revenge has roots in our created being, for it is the innate desire to make right the wrong.

-But, as fallen creatures, in us that deep impulse becomes twisted, excessive, and misguided.
+But, as fallen creatures, that deep impulse becomes twisted, excessive and misguided.
 Revenge wants to strike back without principle or limitation on the basis of emotional outrage.
-Since September 11, we've heard the language of revenge, as people pour out contempt toward Muslims, Arabs, and people of Middle Eastern descent.
+Since September 11, we've heard the language of revenge, as people pour out contempt towards Muslims, Arabs, and people of middle-eastern descent.
 Even Arab Christians in this country have had to fear for their lives.

-But in place of revenge, we need justice.
+But, in place of revenge, we need justice.
 Life in a fallen world calls for justice, even as believers are called to a spirit of forgiveness that ultimately seeks restoration.
 A voice for justice in a world that seeks unrestrained vengeance is a voice for fairness, not just emotional outrage.
-Justice seeks to limit our passions and feelings and to respond from principle not internal sentiments.
-It is never in personal hands but develops mechanisms to effect it.
-Justice is not arbitrary but is supported by evidence.
+Justice seeks to limit our passions and feelings and to respond from principle, not internal sentiments.
+It is never in personal hands, but develops mechanisms to effect it.
+Justice is not arbitrary, but is supported by evidence.
 It has often been symbolized by the blindfold on "lady justice" to ensure that justice, not revenge, is our response to evil.

 Without justice, revenge builds a history of injustice, perpetuates more acts of violence, and the spiral begins-generation after generation-a reality we know all too well throughout the world.
-The ultimate goal of justice is restoration and peace, for "the effect of righteousness will be peace" (Isa.
-32:17, ESV).
+The ultimate goal of justice is restoration and peace, for "The fruits of justice shall be peace" (Isa.
+32.17).
 Thus justice, not revenge.

-Mortality, Not Invincibility
+Mortality, not Invincibility

 Until September 11 we thought that as a nation we were invincible.
-Thus one of our first responses was "How can this happen to us?"
-We are accustomed to thinking of ourselves as in control; since the Industrial Revolution the Western modern world has mastered nature, natural resources, reproduction, the human genome, life, death, and much in between.
+Thus, one of our first responses was, "How can this happen to us?"
+We are accustomed to thinking of ourselves as in control, for since the industrial revolution the Western modern world has mastered nature, natural resources, reproduction, the human genome, life, death, and much in between.
 As moderns, we have assumed that we could solve all problems, set things right, and determine good outcomes according to desired ends.

 Then came September 11.
 Amazingly, the terrorists used our own instruments of control, our technology, back against us.
-With a handful of people and a few hundred thousand dollars, the terrorists were able to do what no other nation or army on Earth could do.
-And now we have come to realize that we are not invincible.
+With a handful of people and a few hundred thousand dollars, the terrorists were able to do what no other nation or army on earth could do.
+And, now we have come to realize-we are not invincible.